Coupled Model Intercomparison Project Phase 6 - CMIP6

 Summary Description

-The Coupled Model Intercomparison Project Phase 6 (CMIP6) is the latest iteration of the international effort of providing comparable, state of the art, global climate simulations from multiple modeling centers around the world.
+The Coupled Model Intercomparison Project Phase 6 (CMIP6) is the latest iteration of the international effort of providing comparable, state of the art, global climate model simulations from multiple modeling centers around the world.
 CMIP is coordinated by the World Climate Research Programme (WCRP) and is a cornerstone dataset for the Intergovernmental Panel on Climat Changes Assessment Reports (IPCC AR6).
 CMIP6 includes historical simulations, future scenarios (SSPs), and targeted experiments supporting studies on climate evolution, variability, extremes, and impacts.
-With the definition of simulation protocols CMIP enables the meaningful comparison of model responses.
+By defining common simulation protocols, CMIP enables the meaningful comparison of model results.
 More than 140 models from 52 institutions representing 26 countries contributed to CMIP6.
+A detailed description of CMIP6 is available in Eyring et al. (2016).

 Schematic of the CMIP/CMIP6 experiment design (Source: Eyring et al. (2016))